Gajol/ApplicationArchitecture/ARA-TOC.md

   : Formal direction that imposes specific responsibilities on departments.
 Policies explain what deputy heads and their officials are expected to achieve.

   Directive
-  : Formal instruction that obliges departments to take (or avoid) specific action.
+  : Formal instruction that obliges departments to take (or avoid) a specific action.
 Directives explain how deputy heads' officials must meet the policy objective.

   Standard
   : A set of operational or technical measures, procedures or practices for government-wide use.
 Standards provide more detailed information on how managers and functional specialists are expected to conduct certain aspects of their duties.